MKLab-ITI/pygrank/tutorials/citations.md

 description as long as they point to the library's paper and the corresponding publication.

 ## Method References

+We hereby present a comprehensive match of research outcomes to code concepts.
+For details on how to use respective methods, please refer to the project's [documentation](documentation.md).
+Reference names correspond to the list of publication bibtex entries presented later on.

 Instantiation or Usage | Method Name | Citation
 --- | --- | ---